oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 Malicious JavaScript Payloads {#payloads}
 -----------------------------

 This section presents several malicious scenarios that an attacker can execute once they have found a vulnerability that allows the execution of malicious JavaScript code.
-The attack scenarios range from extremely trivial ({{payload-single-theft}}) to highly sophisticated ({{payload-new-flow}}).
+The attack scenarios include trivial scenarios ({{payload-single-theft}}) and elaborate scenarios ({{payload-new-flow}}).
 Note that this enumeration is non-exhaustive and presented in no particular order.

 ### Single-Execution Token Theft {#payload-single-theft}